Bill Murray: Feuds and misconduct allegation

+Murray has said in interviews that he and film director Richard Donner did not get along well while filming Scrooged.
+Donner said of Murray: "He's superbly creative, but occasionally difficult – as difficult as any actor."
+Murray also had a falling out with film director and longtime collaborator Harold Ramis during the production of Groundhog Day.
+According to screenwriter Danny Rubin, "They were like two brothers who weren't getting along."
+They had creative differences which ultimately ended their fruitful film collaboration in 1993.
+Murray eventually reconciled with Ramis just before his death in February 2014 and honored him at the 86th Academy Awards.
+Lost in Translation director Sofia Coppola said that Scarlett Johansson and Murray did not get along during filming but despite this, she's stated that he was a lot of fun to work with on the production.
+Johansson elaborated saying that Murray was in a "hard place" and that they have reconciled."

+In April 2022, production of Being Mortal was suspended after Murray was accused of unspecified "inappropriate behavior" with the woman receiving a private settlement of $100,000 from Murray.
+In 2025, Murray elaborated what happened saying, "I was wearing a mask, and I gave her a kiss, and she was wearing a mask ...
+(It was) something that I had done to someone else before.
+I thought it was funny, and every time it happened, it was funny ...
+(I don't) go too many days or weeks without thinking of what happened in Being Mortal."
+Murray has been defended by longtime collaborator Wes Anderson amid the misconduct claims.
+Johansson also defended him saying that his experiences during COVID-19 and the misconduct allegation have both "changed" and "humbled him" and that "[they] have led up to him being held accountable for that kind of behavior".

-Religious views
+Religious beliefs

 Murray stated in a 1984 interview: "I'm definitely a religious person, but it doesn't have much to do with Catholicism anymore.
 I don't think about Catholicism as much."

 In a 2014 interview, Murray expressed affection for the Traditional Latin Mass and expressed concerns about some of the changes within the Mass of Paul VI: "I'm not sure all those changes were right.
 I tend to disagree with what they call the new Mass.
 I think we lost something by losing the Latin.
 Now if you go to a Catholic Mass even just in Harlem it can be in Spanish, it can be in Ethiopian, it can be in any number of languages.
 The shape of it, the pictures, are the same but the words aren't the same."

 Political views

+Murray donated $1,000 to former Governor of Nebraska Bob Kerrey's successful election to the United States Senate in 1988.

 During the 2000 presidential campaign, Murray supported Green Party candidate Ralph Nader.

-He also donated $1,000 to former Governor of Nebraska Bob Kerrey's successful election to the United States Senate in 1988.
-In a 2018 interview, Murray praised the Trump tax cuts, opining them to be "fantastic".
+In a 2018 interview, Murray sarcastically praised the Trump tax cuts, opining them to be a "great thing for the corporations".